crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/api/intro.md

 The CrowdSec Service API reference is available at:

-* [https://admin.api.dev.crowdsec.net/v1/docs](https://admin.api.dev.crowdsec.net/v1/docs): The Swagger documentation for the CrowdSec Service API.
+* [Swagger UI](https://admin.api.dev.crowdsec.net/v1/docs): The Swagger documentation for the CrowdSec Service API.
-* [https://admin.api.dev.crowdsec.net/v1/redoc](https://admin.api.dev.crowdsec.net/v1/redoc): The ReDoc documentation for the CrowdSec Service API.
+* [Redoc](https://admin.api.dev.crowdsec.net/v1/redoc): The ReDoc documentation for the CrowdSec Service API.

 ## SDKs

 We provide SDKs for the CrowdSec Service API to make it easier to interact with the API in your preferred programming language:

-* [Python SDK](https://github.com/crowdsecurity/console-api-sdk-python): A Python SDK for the CrowdSec Service API.
+* [Python SDK](https://github.com/crowdsecurity/crowdsec-service-api-sdk-python): A Python SDK for the CrowdSec Service API.

+## Next Steps

+Now that you have an API key and know how to authenticate requests, you can start using the CrowdSec Service API to manage blocklists and integrations.
+Check out the API reference and SDKs to get started.
+You can also check out the [CrowdSec Service API Examples](